OCCUPATIONAL THERAPY ASSISTANT A.A.S.

 - OTA courses are offered one time per year and must be taken in sequence starting in the Fall semester.

 - OTA courses are offered only on the Fulton campus.
 However, as a result of the COVID-19 pandemic, at this time some OTA courses or portions of OTA courses are being taught through distance learning.
-Other required courses may be taken at either the Fulton or Auburn campus.
+Other required courses may be taken at either the Fulton or Auburn campus or online.